GerardParsons/hello-world/README.md

 # hello-world
 For the Generation Course

-Peter can yopu add something here please
+Peter can you add something here please

 "Success is the ability to go from one failure to another without any loss of enthusiasm" - Winston Churchill